The Meaning of Numbers: The Number 67

 During the time of Ezra the prophet, many of those in Babylonian captivity were allowed to move back into the Promised Land.
 After they settled in the land, the people donate sixty-seven priestly garments for the use of the priests (Nehemiah 7:72).

-Only the Biblical chapter of Genesis 24 has exactly sixty-seven verses.
+Only Genesis 24 in the Bible has exactly sixty-seven verses.
 There is no book in Scripture that numbers exactly 67 chapters.